 Foundation University Journal of Psychology (FUJP) regularly undertakes research projects designed to help improve processes for authors, reviewers and editors, and how science is communicated in our journals.
 Participation in this research will not affect the editorial review of manuscripts, the consideration given to reviewer reports by Editors or the confidentiality of the submission and review process.
 Depending on the nature of the research project we may seek ethical approval and may need to contact you for consent to participate.
 Research may be undertaken retrospectively after the publication of manuscripts; in all cases details of manuscripts will be kept confidential.

 Foundation University Journal of Psychology (FUJP) takes seriously all allegations of potential misconduct.
-As members of COPE, all Foundation University Journal of Psychology (FUJP) will follow the COPE guidelines outlining how to deal with cases of suspected misconduct.
+Foundation University Journal of Psychology (FUJP) follows the COPE guidelines outlining how to deal with cases of suspected misconduct.

 A notice of suspected transgression of ethical standards in the peer review system may be included as part of the author’s and article’s bibliographic record.